Aaron's First Day on the Job Goes Absolutely Nuclear — Modern Paraphrase | nocap.bible

 This is the moment everything was building toward.

-Then Moses and Aaron went into the tent of meeting together.
+Then and Aaron went into the tent of meeting together.
 When they came out, they blessed the people again.
 And then —

-Fire came out from before the Lord and consumed the burnt offering and the fat pieces still on the altar.
+came out from before the Lord and consumed the burnt offering and the fat pieces still on the altar.
 Just — WHOOSH.
 Divine fire.
 Not from a torch.
 Not from a spark.
 Straight from God's presence.

 And when the people saw it?
 They shouted and fell on their faces. 🔥